Engineering Lab

 Within the first five years after graduation, our computing alumni are expected to make measurable contributions in the following spiritual and professional objectives

-• Entry-Level Employment—apply computer knowledge, professional ethics, and Christian principles in the workplace;
+• Entry-Level Employment—apply computer knowledge, professional ethics, and Christian principles in the workplace.

-• Christian Ministry—support a local church and other Christian ministries;
+• Christian Ministry—support a local church and other Christian ministries.

 • Lifelong Learning—advance intellectually through activities such as continuing education or industry certification.